Chun-CC/Chun-CC.github.io/content/post/ICDT2025_YLA/index.md

 ---
-title: I have been selected for the ICDT 2025 Youth Leader Award.
+title: I am honored to be selected for the ICDT 2025 Youth Leader Award.
 summary: I’m truly thankful to the committee for this recognition.
 date: 2025-03-24